ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ## Introduction

-This is the specification for the Ballerina persist standard library of [Ballerina language](https://ballerina.io/), which provides functionality to store and query data conveniently through data model instead of SQL query language.
+This is the specification for the `persist` standard library of the [Ballerina language](https://ballerina.io/), which provides functionality to store and query data conveniently through data model instead of SQL query language.

-The persist library specification has evolved and may continue to evolve in the future.
+The `persist` library specification has evolved and may continue to evolve in the future.
 The released versions of the specification can be found under the relevant GitHub tag.

 If you have any feedback or suggestions about the library, start a discussion via a [GitHub issue](https://github.com/ballerina-platform/ballerina-standard-library/issues) or in the [Discord server](https://discord.gg/ballerinalang).
 Based on the outcome of the discussion, the specification and implementation can be updated.
 Community feedback is always welcome.
 Any accepted proposal, which affects the specification is stored under `/docs/proposals`.
 Proposals under discussion can be found with the label `type/proposal` in GitHub.